RealmRazer/hollowed_blight/content/World Knowledge/Time/Calender/Calendar.md

 ---
 # Complete Calendar
 Below is a simple display of the complete calendar for [[Klei]] as of NL 223 .
-Each Month is displayed with the proper amount of days for the observed period.
+Each month is displayed with the proper amount of days for the observed period.
 No leap days or seconds are observed purely for simplicity.

 ### Nativ
 | Vristan | Katstan | Wrystan | Pilustan | Radstan | Cridtstan | Montstan | Yorustan |